Rhyannon-CUNY/noaa_temp_scraper/README.md

 `noaa_temp_scraper`

 The code uses the base url for NOAA's "Climate at a Glance" API structure, sets the time frame to 1925-present and loops through the list of state codes and search parameters to pull monthly maximum and minimum temperature values.
-It then saves it to a JSON file organized by state and temperature category:maximum temperature and minimum temperature.
+It then saves it to a JSON file organized by state and temperature category: maximum temperature and minimum temperature.